772/force-physical-location-visit/README.md

 # force-physical-location-visit

-This small proof of concept PHP tool can force you to visit a certain physical location for several days.
-This is done by generating QR codes that have to be scanned on each day.
-If not scanned, you loose an important password.
-When these QR codes are placed at a certain location, you will have to visit that location.

-To make cheating harder, this tool generates an unique QR code for each day because you may find the old QR codes in your browser history.
+This proof of concept PHP tool is designed to require visits to a specific physical location over several days.
+It works by generating a unique QR code that must be scanned each day.
+If you fail to scan the QR code, you will lose an important password.
+The QR codes are placed at a specific location, which you will need to visit to scan them.
+To prevent cheating, the tool generates a unique QR code for each day, making it more difficult to reuse old codes found in your browser history.

 ## License